About Mason County

 Property & Public Records

-The Mason County Register of Deeds office, located at 300 East Ludington Avenue, Ludington, MI 49431, maintains all land and property records for the county.
-The office can be contacted at (231) 843-0215.
-The Register of Deeds records and indexes deeds, mortgages, land contracts, easements, rights-of-way, liens, discharge of liens, plat maps, condominium documents, and all other instruments affecting real property titles.
-These records date back to the county's founding in 1855.
+Mason County Register of Deeds office, located at 300 East Ludington Avenue, Ludington, MI 49431, maintains all land and property records for Mason County.
+The office can be contacted for The Register of Deeds records and indexes deeds, mortgages, land contracts, easements, rights-of-way, liens, discharge of liens, plat maps, condominium documents, and all other instruments affecting real property titles.
+These records date back to Mason County's founding in 1855.
 Michigan law requires recording of property transfers to provide constructive notice and maintain chain of title.

-• The office offers document search services during regular business hours, and many records are available through an online public access portal on the county website.
+• The office offers document search services during regular business hours, and many records are available through an online public access portal on Mason County website.

 • The Register of Deeds charges statutory fees for recording documents, typically $30 for the first page and $3 for each additional page.